 On land, adults live in the abandoned underground burrows of other animals, or under rotten stumps, lose bark, etc. They are typically nocturnal and emerge from hiding after a rainfall, possibly to forage on worms and larvae forced up by flooding.

 When alarmed, this species becomes aggressive and secretes a poisonous milky substance from glands in both the posterior part of the head and lateral portions of the tail.
 As an aggressive measure, the salamanders will smear the poison on an attacker with the tail.
 In a typical threat posture, the animal will close its eyes, lower its head, and defensively raise the tail over the body.
-(Petranka, 1998; Romansic and April 23, 2001)
+(Petranka, 1998; Romansic, April 23, 2001)

 Home Range